fssa-batch3/hemanath.muralikrishnan__web_project/README.md

         5. In the menu you have two option one is "Edit" and another one is "Delete".
         6. Using the delete options user can delete the address.
     - Expected Result:
-        - Particulary address was deleted successfully.
+        - Particularly address was deleted successfully.

 ### View products/items[Completed]
 - Scenario 1: Successfully view products/items.